Namikelwa/Bioinformatics-Internship/RNA-seq cheatsheet.md

 **fastqc** checks the quality of the raw reads from high throughput sequencing platforms like Illumina.It provides one output file for each sample,a html report summary of the quality of reads in graphs and tables.The html report can be viewed on the browser and gives information about your sequences per sample.
 **multiqc** makes fastqc output more manageable by compiling them and generating one report. it has 2 outputs a  single HTML report with plots to visualize and compare various QC metrics between the samples and a data file
-It can be done on the forward as  well as reverse reads After fastqc the outputs the
+It can be done on the forward as  well as reverse reads
+After fastqc the outputs the
 ```
 fastqc -o <path to output dir>  <path to raw data with fastq.gz>
-     or #after fastqc the output has fastqc.gz extension
+           or
 for i in `<path to the rawreads>`;
 do
   	fastqc $i